 An effective portfolio is your most powerful marketing tool.
 Keyword there?
 Effective.
 If your portfolio doesn’t follow these tips, there’s a good chance it isn’t.
 The Internet has done something magnificent: it’s given creative professionals an unprecedented audience with which they can share their work.
 As a result, there are countless portfolios currently floating around the web.
 Unfortunately, a lot of them are far from effective.

 While a well-designed online portfolio is the most powerful tool in any creative’s arsenal, a poorly-designed portfolio is just the opposite—it can drive clients away like nothing else.
 Don’t worry, that’s where we come in.
-Follow these twelve essential tips, and you’re sure to craft a beautiful portfolio that’ll wow even the most cynical of prospective clients.
+Follow these twelve essential tips, and you’re sure to craft a beautiful online portfolio that’ll wow even the most cynical of prospective clients.

 1. Design A Logo